geoserver/geoserver/doc/en/user/source/extensions/wps-download/mapAnimationDownload.rst

 Map Download Process
 --------------------

+In addition to the common parameters, the MapDownloadProcess sports an extra boolean parameter, ``transparent``, which can be either true or false, determining if the output map has a transparent or a solid background (animation lacks this parameter, as videos need solid background).
+The ``transparent`` parameter defaults to ``false`` [#f1]_.

-The map download process has only the basic inputs described above, the ``time`` parameter is optional.
+Also, unlike animation, in the map download process the ``time`` parameter is optional.

 The map download process uses the WMS machinery to produce the output, but it's not subject to the WMS service limits (width and height in this process can be limited using the WPS process security).